milvus-io/pymilvus/doc/source/install.rst

 Here we assume you are already in a virtual environment.

-Suitable PyMilvus version depends Milvus version you are using.
+Suitable PyMilvus version depends on Milvus version you are using.
 See `install pymilvus <https://github.com/milvus-io/pymilvus#install-pymilvus>`_ for recommended pymilvus version.

 If you want to install a specific version of PyMilvus: